VIJAYADASS/Coursera/README.md

 Following on from a previous video where you learned how to create a grid for a desktop in Figma, let's create tablet and phone grids.
 To start creating a new grid, press F on the keyboard to bring up the frame's menu on the right sidebar.
 Then open the tablet menu and select an iPad mini.
 # Design - Text hierarchy and grid
 This straightforward exercise is an excellent way to improve your layout and typography skills.
 It employs a 12-column grid system that is widely used on the web and has been around for a long time.
+# Design a UI Button Components in Figma
+You will design a UI button component in Figma.
+Components are reusable design elements.
+Think of them as building blocks.
+Components help give consistency to your designs and allow you to apply adjustments across multiple files and projects rapidly.